ml5js/ml5-library/README.md

 ml5.js is heavily inspired by [Processing](https://processing.org/) and [p5.js](https://p5js.org/).

+Please read our [Code of Conduct](https://github.com/ml5js/Code-of-Conduct), which establishes our commitment to make ml5.js a friendly and welcoming environment.

 ## Usage

 There are several ways you can use the ml5.js library: